Unbewohnte/fumosay/README.md

 ## TODO list

 - ❌ Add more fumos
-- ❌ Make it available to use other fumos
+- ❌ Make it possible to use other fumos
 - ❌ Improve message {box|bubble}
-- ❌ Embed fumofiles or take care of ways of locating them
+- somewhat ✅ Embed fumofiles or take care of ways of locating them
 - ❌ Create a {deb|rpm} package
 - ❌ Make an `install.sh` script